srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ## In This Lab

-In this lab, you will do the following:
+In this lab, you will complete the following activities:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)
 * Register a Device ID in Azure IoT Hub using Azure CLI